A look at COVID-19 vaccinations in Canada on Tuesday, May 25, 2021

 Please note that Newfoundland and Labrador, P.E.I., Nova Scotia, New Brunswick and the territories typically do not report on a daily basis.

-Newfoundland and Labrador is reporting 32,863 new vaccinations administered over the past seven days for a total of 270,649 doses given.
-The province has administered doses at a rate of 516.87 per 1,000.
-In the province, 2.00 per cent (10,459) of the population has been fully vaccinated.
-There were zero new vaccines delivered to Newfoundland and Labrador for a total of 316,090 doses delivered so far.
-The province has received enough of the vaccine to give 60 per cent of its population a single dose.
-The province has used 85.62 per cent of its available vaccine supply.
+Newfoundland and Labrador is reporting 33,414 new vaccinations administered over the past seven days for a total of 274,940 doses given.
+The province has administered doses at a rate of 525.064 per 1,000.
+In the province, 2.00 per cent (10,483) of the population has been fully vaccinated.
+There were 14,200 new vaccines delivered to Newfoundland and Labrador for a total of 330,290 doses delivered so far.
+The province has received enough of the vaccine to give 63 per cent of its population a single dose.
+The province has used 83.24 per cent of its available vaccine supply.

-P.E.I. is reporting 11,059 new vaccinations administered over the past seven days for a total of 78,817 doses given.
-The province has administered doses at a rate of 496.864 per 1,000.
-In the province, 7.66 per cent (12,156) of the population has been fully vaccinated.
-There were zero new vaccines delivered to P.E.I. for a total of 93,105 doses delivered so far.
-The province has received enough of the vaccine to give 59 per cent of its population a single dose.
-The province has used 84.65 per cent of its available vaccine supply.
+P.E.I. is reporting 9,763 new vaccinations administered over the past seven days for a total of 83,741 doses given.
+The province has administered doses at a rate of 527.905 per 1,000.
+In the province, 7.76 per cent (12,310) of the population has been fully vaccinated.
+There were 4,300 new vaccines delivered to P.E.I. for a total of 97,405 doses delivered so far.
+The province has received enough of the vaccine to give 61 per cent of its population a single dose.
+The province has used 85.97 per cent of its available vaccine supply.

-Nova Scotia is reporting 52,693 new vaccinations administered over the past seven days for a total of 483,549 doses given.
-The province has administered doses at a rate of 495.491 per 1,000.
+Nova Scotia is reporting 74,000 new vaccinations administered over the past seven days for a total of 510,054 doses given.
+The province has administered doses at a rate of 522.651 per 1,000.
 In the province, 4.19 per cent (40,900) of the population has been fully vaccinated.
-There were zero new vaccines delivered to Nova Scotia for a total of 572,200 doses delivered so far.
-The province has received enough of the vaccine to give 59 per cent of its population a single dose.
-The province has used 84.51 per cent of its available vaccine supply.
+There were 26,600 new vaccines delivered to Nova Scotia for a total of 598,800 doses delivered so far.
+The province has received enough of the vaccine to give 61 per cent of its population a single dose.
+The province has used 85.18 per cent of its available vaccine supply.

-New Brunswick is reporting 65,097 new vaccinations administered over the past seven days for a total of 422,010 doses given.
-The province has administered doses at a rate of 541.011 per 1,000.
-In the province, 4.62 per cent (36,013) of the population has been fully vaccinated.
-There were zero new vaccines delivered to New Brunswick for a total of 470,385 doses delivered so far.
+New Brunswick is reporting 60,577 new vaccinations administered over the past seven days for a total of 423,919 doses given.
+The province has administered doses at a rate of 543.458 per 1,000.
+In the province, 4.62 per cent (36,046) of the population has been fully vaccinated.
+There were 21,300 new vaccines delivered to New Brunswick for a total of 491,685 doses delivered so far.
 The province has received enough of the vaccine to give 60 per cent of its population a single dose.
-The province has used 89.72 per cent of its available vaccine supply.
+The province has used 90.12 per cent of its available vaccine supply.

-Ontario is reporting zero new vaccinations administered for a total of 8,065,607 doses given.
-The province has administered doses at a rate of 549.089 per 1,000.
-In the province, 3.62 per cent (531,603) of the population has been fully vaccinated.
-There were zero new vaccines delivered to Ontario for a total of 8,885,735 doses delivered so far.
-The province has received enough of the vaccine to give 60 per cent of its population a single dose.
-The province has used 90.77 per cent of its available vaccine supply.
+Ontario is reporting 186,035 new vaccinations administered for a total of 8,251,642 doses given.
+The province has administered doses at a rate of 561.754 per 1,000.
+In the province, 3.71 per cent (544,288) of the population has been fully vaccinated.
+There were 1,151,170 new vaccines delivered to Ontario for a total of 10,036,905 doses delivered so far.
+The province has received enough of the vaccine to give 68 per cent of its population a single dose.
+The province has used 82.21 per cent of its available vaccine supply.

-Manitoba is reporting 10,336 new vaccinations administered for a total of 748,270 doses given.
-The province has administered doses at a rate of 543.404 per 1,000.
-In the province, 6.35 per cent (87,434) of the population has been fully vaccinated.
-There were zero new vaccines delivered to Manitoba for a total of 833,580 doses delivered so far.
-The province has received enough of the vaccine to give 61 per cent of its population a single dose.
-The province has used 89.77 per cent of its available vaccine supply.
+Manitoba is reporting 12,862 new vaccinations administered for a total of 761,132 doses given.
+The province has administered doses at a rate of 552.745 per 1,000.
+In the province, 6.37 per cent (87,742) of the population has been fully vaccinated.
+There were 45,400 new vaccines delivered to Manitoba for a total of 878,980 doses delivered so far.

-Saskatchewan is reporting 6,466 new vaccinations administered for a total of 662,854 doses given.
-The province has administered doses at a rate of 562.144 per 1,000.
-In the province, 4.93 per cent (58,180) of the population has been fully vaccinated.
-There were zero new vaccines delivered to Saskatchewan for a total of 720,695 doses delivered so far.
-The province has received enough of the vaccine to give 61 per cent of its population a single dose.
-The province has used 91.97 per cent of its available vaccine supply.

-Alberta is reporting 25,224 new vaccinations administered for a total of 2,532,143 doses given.
-The province has administered doses at a rate of 575.22 per 1,000.
-In the province, 8.03 per cent (353,292) of the population has been fully vaccinated.
-There were zero new vaccines delivered to Alberta for a total of 2,588,085 doses delivered so far.
-The province has received enough of the vaccine to give 59 per cent of its population a single dose.
-The province has used 97.84 per cent of its available vaccine supply.

-British Columbia is reporting zero new vaccinations administered for a total of 2,744,020 doses given.
-The province has administered doses at a rate of 534.733 per 1,000.
-In the province, 2.78 per cent (142,406) of the population has been fully vaccinated.
-There were 192,950 new vaccines delivered to British Columbia for a total of 3,298,560 doses delivered so far.
 The province has received enough of the vaccine to give 64 per cent of its population a single dose.
-The province has used 83.19 per cent of its available vaccine supply.
+The province has used 86.59 per cent of its available vaccine supply.

+Saskatchewan is reporting 2,339 new vaccinations administered for a total of 665,193 doses given.
+The province has administered doses at a rate of 564.127 per 1,000.
+In the province, 4.94 per cent (58,257) of the population has been fully vaccinated.
+There were 32,100 new vaccines delivered to Saskatchewan for a total of 752,795 doses delivered so far.
+The province has received enough of the vaccine to give 64 per cent of its population a single dose.
+The province has used 88.36 per cent of its available vaccine supply.

+Alberta is reporting 20,174 new vaccinations administered for a total of 2,552,317 doses given.
+The province has administered doses at a rate of 579.803 per 1,000.
+In the province, 8.05 per cent (354,462) of the population has been fully vaccinated.
+There were 120,600 new vaccines delivered to Alberta for a total of 2,708,685 doses delivered so far.
+The province has received enough of the vaccine to give 62 per cent of its population a single dose.
+The province has used 94.23 per cent of its available vaccine supply.

+British Columbia is reporting 183,467 new vaccinations administered for a total of 2,927,487 doses given.
+The province has administered doses at a rate of 570.485 per 1,000.
+In the province, 2.90 per cent (148,580) of the population has been fully vaccinated.
+There were 201,000 new vaccines delivered to British Columbia for a total of 3,499,560 doses delivered so far.
+The province has received enough of the vaccine to give 68 per cent of its population a single dose.
+The province has used 83.65 per cent of its available vaccine supply.

-Yukon is reporting zero new vaccinations administered for a total of 51,758 doses given.
-The territory has administered doses at a rate of 1,240.277 per 1,000.
-In the territory, 58.12 per cent (24,254) of the population has been fully vaccinated.
+Yukon is reporting 350 new vaccinations administered for a total of 52,108 doses given.
+The territory has administered doses at a rate of 1,248.664 per 1,000.
+In the territory, 58.55 per cent (24,435) of the population has been fully vaccinated.
 There were zero new vaccines delivered to Yukon for a total of 57,020 doses delivered so far.
 The territory has received enough of the vaccine to give 140 per cent of its population a single dose.
-The territory has used 90.77 per cent of its available vaccine supply.
+The territory has used 91.39 per cent of its available vaccine supply.

-The Northwest Territories are reporting zero new vaccinations administered for a total of 51,320 doses given.
-The territory has administered doses at a rate of 1,137.437 per 1,000.
-In the territory, 50.89 per cent (22,960) of the population has been fully vaccinated.
-There were zero new vaccines delivered to the Northwest Territories for a total of 60,000 doses delivered so far.
-The territory has received enough of the vaccine to give 130 per cent of its population a single dose.
-The territory has used 85.53 per cent of its available vaccine supply.
+The Northwest Territories are reporting 917 new vaccinations administered for a total of 52,237 doses given.
+The territory has administered doses at a rate of 1,157.761 per 1,000.
+In the territory, 51.74 per cent (23,344) of the population has been fully vaccinated.
+There were 3,510 new vaccines delivered to the Northwest Territories for a total of 63,510 doses delivered so far.
+The territory has received enough of the vaccine to give 140 per cent of its population a single dose.
+The territory has used 82.25 per cent of its available vaccine supply.

-Nunavut is reporting zero new vaccinations administered for a total of 30,025 doses given.
-The territory has administered doses at a rate of 775.319 per 1,000.
-In the territory, 34.36 per cent (13,305) of the population has been fully vaccinated.
+Nunavut is reporting 1,132 new vaccinations administered for a total of 31,157 doses given.
+The territory has administered doses at a rate of 804.55 per 1,000.
+In the territory, 36.44 per cent (14,113) of the population has been fully vaccinated.
 There were zero new vaccines delivered to Nunavut for a total of 45,100 doses delivered so far.
 The territory has received enough of the vaccine to give 120 per cent of its population a single dose.
-The territory has used 66.57 per cent of its available vaccine supply.
+The territory has used 69.08 per cent of its available vaccine supply.

 *Notes on data: The figures are compiled by the COVID-19 Open Data Working Group based on the latest publicly available data and are subject to change.
 Note that some provinces report weekly, while others report same-day or figures from the previous day.
 Vaccine doses administered is not equivalent to the number of people inoculated as the approved vaccines require two doses per person.
 The vaccines are currently not being administered to children under 18 and those with certain health conditions.
 In some cases the number of doses administered may appear to exceed the number of doses distributed as some provinces have been drawing extra doses per vial.